casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 ### How would the "page_*" NamedKeys look for a larger collection?

-If we create an NFT collection with a total token supply of 10,000 NFTs, the NamedKeys for the NFT contract would be split into 10 pages.
+If an NFT collection has a total token supply of 10,000 NFTs, the NamedKeys for the NFT contract would be split into 10 pages.

 <div align="center">
 <img src="../assets/larger-collection-pages.png" alt="Larger Collection Pages" width="500"/>